 The aims of the GoAct project are to:

 Intergenerational learning is a very broad topic, touching on many policy areas.
 Within the broad area, the project has identified four topics.
-While they share some common concerns, they involve different actors, agencies and approaches, and will be examined separately under the broad umbrella of intergenerational learning.
+While they share some common concerns, they involve different actors, agencies and approaches, and were examined separately under the broad umbrella of intergenerational learning.
 They are:

 The plan involves five stages: